PFlow Corners the Market for “Big”, Heavy-Duty Material Lifts

 Redding Power Plant, Redding, CA

 The plant is a state-of-the-art facility that generates electricity through the burning of natural gas.
-The 6,000 lb capacity lift delivers catalyst blocks to each of ten elevations of the building, moving the 11’ x 17’ carriage along the 58’ rise at a speed of 22 ft/min.
+The 6,000 lb. capacity lift delivers catalyst blocks to each of ten elevations of the building, moving the 11’ x 17’ carriage along the 47’ rise at a speed of 22 feet per minute.

 The catalyst cart is transported onto the lift conveyor by a series of coordinated moves between both the carriage mounted conveyor and the ground level conveyor.
 Once on the carriage, the catalyst block ascends to the desired elevation where it is pushed into its designated building receptacle.
 This process is repeated at each of the 10 elevations and is reversed when removing the catalyst carts from the building.